Compliance and enforcement

 We regulate nearly 1,600 sites including almost 900 quarries; over 300 mines and prospecting licences; and over 50 petroleum licences.

 We promote and enforce compliance with the state’s mineral and energy resources legislation at these sites.

-Our Compliance and Enforcement Policy sets out how we ensure compliance with the Acts for which our department is responsible:
+Our compliance and enforcement policy sets out how we ensure compliance with the Acts:

 - extension activities, including communication of information, promotion and capacity building